-IFC SOLUTION: The main goal of the project was to provide a fast and safe tanker loading system to allow an increase in sales of their fuel products.
+The main goal of the project was to provide a fast and safe tanker loading system to allow an increase in sales of their fuel products.
 A safe tanker loading skid with electronic controlled bottom loading arms was suggested by IFC.
-They also recommended bulk flow meters with flow rates of up to 1200 l/min, fitted with the latest 5 point skid safety system.
+IFC also recommended bulk flowmeters0 with flow rates of up to 1200 l/min, fitted with the latest 5 point skid safety system.

 For monitoring and controlling the fuel stock being loaded through the skid, MHT Terminal Automation software was installed for complete depot automation.

-A MHT VTW tank gauging system allows accurate stock reconciliation both locally and by remote link to head office.
-High level tank alarms & digital field displays were fitted for added depot safety.
+A MHT VTW tank gauging system allows accurate stock reconciliation both locally and by a remote link to head office.
+High-level tank alarms and digital field displays were fitted for added depot safety.
 Tank gauging was made easy by implementing this system for monitoring oil and fuel stock levels in bulk storage tanks at the depot.

-Three 70,000 litre over ground, double skinned bunded, bulk fuel storage tanks for Diesel (Derv), Gas Oil and, Kero tanks with a separate lockable fill cabinet allowing simultaneous loading & delivery operations were placed on site as storage tanks.
+Three 70,000 litre over ground, double skinned bunded, bulk fuel storage tanks for Diesel (Derv), Gas Oil and, Kero tanks with a separate lockable fill cabinet allowing simultaneous loading and delivery operations were placed on-site as storage tanks.
 They had 110% secondary containment area built into the tank and were built to Control of Pollution Regulations which require a Design Life Expectancy of 20 years, and OFTEC OFS T200 certificates.

 IFC provided all site mechanical and electrical works along with full equipment commissioning.

 Successfully supplied and installed on time and in budget allowing the depot to open before the busy winter period.
-The new equipment now provides faster tanker loading up to 1200l/min combined with greater depot and operator safety with more accurate stock control systems.
+The new equipment now provides faster tanker loading up to 1200l/min combined with an enhanced depot and operator safety with more accurate stock control systems.